 IBM produced many different variants of this keyboard throughout the years, with different keyboard layouts and colors, and each variant had a different Part Number (P/N).
 Our unit was P/N 1391401, which was manufactured in January 1993, and you can see the label here.

 The Model M revolutionized keyboards with its layout and it set the tone for how keyboards would be designed throughout the years.
-However, modern keyboards also have many extra features, such as backlighting, wireless connectivity, and media keys, so it's hard to compare this keyboard against those.
+However, modern keyboards also have many extra features, like backlighting, wireless connectivity, and media keys, so it's hard to compare this keyboard against those.
 In terms of typing quality, the Model M is still better than many keyboards today.

 We also reviewed the IBM PS/2 Mouse, which doesn't compare well to modern mice and unlike the IBM keyboard, it can't really be used today.
 Also see our recommendations for the best keyboards, the best keyboards for writers, and the best ergonomic keyboards.